galak-fyyar/microservice-showcase/README.md

 * Java 8 or higher
 * Groovy 2.3 or higher
+* Apache Zookeeper 3.4.6 or higher

+Configuration -- update content of settings.properties with local IPs.

 Services can be started by launching Groovy scripts from command line: